 USE: Backcountry / Mountaineering

 CHARACTERISTICS: Lightweight, stretchy, comfortable construction.
 Great protection against wind, ice, and snow.
 Fantastic breathability.
-It’s one of the best options for off-piste use and winter activities such as mountaineering and ice climbing.
 It features a helmet-compatible hood, several pockets, and ventilation zips.
+Thanks to all these features, the Skyward II stands out among its competitors as the best option for off-piste skiing and other winter activities such as mountaineering and ice climbing.

 COLUMBIA ALPINE ACTION